logical/projectduino/README.md

 ![Alt text](spotlight.png)

  Here is the lcd module.
-It's very popular.
+It's very popular. you can cut a rectangle the size of the lcd in this one.

 ![Alt text](nokia5510.jpg)